-Passouts: Occasionally, it is necessary for a student to request a passout to leave school early.
-Requests for passouts are to be in writing and require: the student's full name and year, the date, departure time, full explanation for the request and caregiver's signature.
+Passouts: Occasionally, it is necessary for a student to request a pass out to leave school early.
+Requests for pass outs are to be in writing or via email and require: the student's full name and year, the date, departure time, full explanation for the request and caregiver's signature.

-Passout letters are placed in the letterbox outside the Head Teacher Administration's Office by 9.00 am.
-Passout slips are then available for collection at Recess 1 from the Attendance Office.
-Passouts cannot be given so that students may attend part-time employment.
+Pass out letters are placed in the letterbox outside the Deputy's office by 9.00 am.
+Pass out slips are then available for collection at Recess 1 from the AttendanceOffice.
+Pass outs cannot be given so that students may attend part-time employment.

-Students must carry the passout with them at all times outside of school grounds.
+Students must carry the pass out with them at all times outside of school grounds.